9999years/daily-dles/README.md

 * [gaps.wtf](https://gaps.wtf/): Guess missing letters in a movie title from trivia
 * [Plotwords](https://plotwords.com/daily): Guess a movie from plot keywords
+* [Reely](https://www.playreely.com/): Link two movies with a sequence of actors and the movies they're in

 ## Video Games